-We’ve had entrance reducers on all our hives for the past few weeks, and it doesn’t look like we can remove them any time soon because the wasps (a.k.a. yellow jackets) are everywhere.
+I’ve had entrance reducers on all my hives for the past few weeks, and it doesn’t look like I can remove them any time soon because the wasps (a.k.a. yellow jackets) are everywhere.
 They’re constantly trying to get into the hives.
 Here’s a photo showing about six wasps blocking a ventilation hole (most of the screened holes in our ventilator rims are filled with wasps):

-We extracted the last eight frames from our honey bee hives this weekend.
+I extracted eight medium frames of honey this weekend.
 It came to about 8 litres after bottling.
-That’s somewhere around 25 pounds or 11kg.
-We extracted the honey with another beekeeper who got into beekeeping last summer the same time we did.
-He went before of us.
+That’s somewhere around 25 pounds or 11kg, or 2 litres per frame.
+I extracted the honey with another beekeeper who got into beekeeping last summer the same time I did.
+He went before of me.
 Some of the following photos are of his honey — starting with this one:

 The honey on his frames probably came from Goldenrod nectar.
-The appearance of the Goldenrod honey comb was different than our comb.
+The appearance of the Goldenrod honey comb was different than my comb.
 The flavour of the honey was more earthy too.
-Our honey probably came from Japanese Knotweed and other floral sources that aren’t as distinctive as Goldenrod.
+My honey probably came from Japanese Knotweed and other floral sources that aren’t as distinctive as Goldenrod.
 It’s all good honey, though.
 At any rate, step one was to put all the frames in a rack on the decapping table.
 Continue reading →